symfony/symfony-docs/book/security.rst

 .. tip::

-    Supported algorithms for this method depend on your PHP version.
-A full list is available by calling the PHP function :phpfunction:`hash_algos`.
+    Supported algorithms for this method depend on your PHP version, but include the algorithms returned by the PHP function :phpfunction:`hash_algos` as well as a few others (e.g. bcrypt).
+See the ``encoders`` key in the :doc:`Security Reference Section </reference/configuration/security>`
+    for examples.

 D) Configuration Done!
 ~~~~~~~~~~~~~~~~~~~~~~